 The Irish Takeover Panel published a consultation paper proposing extensive changes to the Irish Takeover Rules on 21 December 2021.
 Submissions closed on 28 February 2022.

 The Panel published a response statement on 20 May 2022 indicating that it would take into account a number of the submissions received from interested parties.
-We expect that the changes to the Irish Takeover Rules as reflected in the response statement will be adopted shortly, but the adoption of new Rules as of a specified date has not yet been announced.
+The changes to the Irish Takeover Rules as reflected in the response statement will be adopted on 22 July 2022.

 A number of the proposed Rule changes are in the nature of updating, such as: